 Band C: 12–16 Hours of Supply

-Band C provides 12 to 16 hours daily at approximately N50 to N55 per kWh.
-Many suburban and semi-urban areas fall into this category.
-The price is more affordable, but the reduced supply hours often force households to rely on generators or inverters for supplementary power.
+Band C covers feeders expected to provide 12 to 16 hours daily.
+The price is generally lower than Band A and Band B, but the reduced supply hours often force households to rely on generators, battery systems or inverters for supplementary power.

 Band D: 8–12 Hours of Supply